 The Lieutenant Governor (LTG), elected independently of the Governor, has a constitutional responsibility to act as Governor if the Governor is unable to perform his/her duties, serve as the presiding officer (President) of the Senate and discharge other duties prescribed by law.
 The Lieutenant Governor represents the state at numerous functions and serves on various executive and legislative committees.
-Staff assist the Lieutenant Governor's policy recommendations to the Legislature.
+Staff assist the Lieutenant Governor with administrative support, communicating with the public and representing the Lieutenant Governor's policy recommendations to the Legislature.